 Autonomous Vehicle (AV) Regulations and Committee

-The Ohio Office of the Governor created DriveOhio to allow for the safe testing of AVs on state highways and other public roads.
+The Ohio Office of the Governor established DriveOhio to test AVs on state highways and other public roads.
 The purpose of the program is to connect municipalities with industry, education, and community partners to advance smart mobility solutions.
 The Ohio Department of Transportation will appoint an executive director of DriveOhio to oversee activities and administration.
 The executive director may establish a DriveOhio Advisory Board to receive advice and recommendations.
-By July 30, 2020, and each year thereafter, the executive director will submit an annual report to the governor.
+The executive director must submit an annual report to the governor.

 All AVs tested in Ohio must have a designated operator responsible for the safe operation of the vehicle while in use and compliance with all traffic laws and regulations, among other requirements.
 The governor may pause the testing of AVs in Ohio if there is evidence that the technology is not safe.